 Fleas, Ticks and Mosquitoes Can Bug Pets, Too

-Summer is finally here and all members of the family, the two and four-legged variety, will be spending more time outdoors soaking up the sunshine.
+Summer is almost here and all members of the family, the two and four-legged variety, will be spending more time outdoors soaking up the sunshine.
 However, pesky pests such as ticks, fleas and mosquitoes can quickly ruin a warm-weather day, especially for pets such as dogs and cats that can’t quite protect themselves the same way people do.

 Each of these pests poses different dangers for furry family members, but by employing some key prevention tips, owners can ensure their animals stay pest-free this summer.

 Whether hiking in the woods or simply enjoying a barbeque in the park, people and animals are likely to encounter these bloodthirsty pests.
 Ticks pose a number of health threats as they can transmit serious diseases such as Lyme disease, ehrlichiosis, anaplasmosis and “tick paralysis” among others.
 While some symptoms can surface immediately after a tick bite, others can be difficult to recognize and many owners may not realize their pet is sick until the symptoms become severe and significant treatment is needed.

 In addition to tick collars, medications and annual check ups, NPMA recommends the following tick tips:

 - Upon returning indoors, inspect dogs and outdoor cats thoroughly.